oneCiser/PostCodeUK/README.md

 # PostCodeUK
-This is a microservices project with Express, Docker and MongoDB about postcodes in the UK.
+This is a microservices project with Express, Docker and MongoDB on zip codes in the UK.
+We used a git flow and the git commit convention
 ## Requirements
  - NodeJS
  - Docker